 - in exceptional cases, a BSc degree with Honours, or equivalent, in an appropriate discipline that included completion of a thesis or dissertation from a university of recognized standing, and the approval of the Board of Study to enter the PhD program.

 Course requirements vary depending on which of the four ways a student enters the PhD program.

 All applicants must possess an adequate knowledge of written and spoken English as a prerequisite to admission, as according to the requirements given in Section 4.2, English Proficiency Requirements of the University Calendar.

 The assessment of an applicant's likelihood of success can be carried out in a variety of ways.
 Students will be expected to hold a B.Sc. or B. Eng. degree, or equivalent, with a strong computational orientation.
 At the time of application, the student is expected to provide evidence (for example, transcripts of completed courses) of his or her knowledge of a modern computer language such as Fortran, and/or C and/or C++, and/or Matlab, and/or Python.
 Evidence of knowledge of differential equations; and/or linear algebra and/or computer graphics would be an asset.
 Students with an inadequate background may be encouraged to take certain undergraduate courses.
 The successful completion of an Honours.
 B.Sc. or B. Eng. degree which included a number of computer science courses is typical of a successful applicant.

-Memorial University's identification code for TOEFL and GRE tests is 0885.
-There is no specific code for the Computational Science Program; if something needs to be provided, use CMSC (which is Memorial's denotation for this program).
+Memorial University's identification code for TOEFL is 0885.
+There is no specific code for the Scientific Computing Program; if something needs to be provided, use CMSC (which is Memorial's denotation for this program).

 Admission decisions will be made by the School of Graduate Studies.